-General Information on Town and Country Planning, including Neighbourhood Planning
+Statement of General Information relating to Town and Country Planning including Neighbourhood Planning and the Referendum

 1. The Planning System

 The planning system manages the use and development of land and buildings with the aim of creating sustainable places to live and work.
 Without a planning system in place, development would not be controlled and could take place anywhere, with considerable impact on people and the environment.
 Potential development activity is managed through planning applications, using local plans as a basis to make decisions.